LEGOLAND Florida Hotel is officially open to the public

 LEGOLAND Florida to reopen Saturday after Hurricane Ian

-LEGOLAND Florida Hotel NINJAGO Rooms: An Inside Look
+LEGOLAND Florida Hotel NINJAGO Rooms: The Complete Guide [2026]

 A hands-on review of the NINJAGO-themed rooms at the LEGOLAND Florida Hotel — in-room treasure hunts, ninja activities, and what makes them worth booking.